 Tip #1 – Know Your Audience

-The most important step towards marketing your product—whether it’s a book or a business or a lemonade stand—is understanding your audience.
+The most important step towards marketing success for your product—whether it’s a book or a business or a lemonade stand—is understanding your audience.

 We knew this was true for Lulu.com as a business and wanted to see if this basic principle was also true for successful authors.
 So we posed a question to a large group of our most successful authors: “Why do you think your book was so successful?”
 Here’s what they said: